 Converting unused space

 The amount of rooms your property has is what makes it very attractive to prospective buyers.
 A family of four isn’t going to look twice at a three bedroom house, as there will come a time where their children stop sharing a bedroom (that is if they haven’t done so already).
 Take a look at the space you currently have in your home and consider what you could do with it.
+Maybe you want to knock a wall down and install some bifold doors to create a larger living area.
+Perhaps you want to convert an unused bedroom into an office.
+There are so many options but one thing you will have to consider is cost.
+For example, if you like the idea of getting some new doors installed, it might be worth checking out a bifold doors cost guide to give you a rough idea of prices.
+If you’re moving house, you won’t want to be spending thousands of dollars on things like this, unless you have a large budget!

 The attic is an obvious choice for a renovation, as loft space tends to lend itself pretty well to creating a good bedroom.
 But don’t bypass other rooms as well.
 The basement, for example, can serve as a great games room, private sitting room or even an extra bedroom, if the lack of natural light down there isn’t an issue for you.
 The process of conversion can be complex and expensive, so it’s certainly not a quick fix.
 But it can hugely raise the value of your property so it some cases it is worth doing.